T-Mobile’s checking account is now available nationwide.

-The service’s perks put T-Mobile’s new venture on the map to compete with big competitors in the fintech space.
+T-Mobile partnered with digital bank BankMobile, a division of Customers Bank, to offer the account.
+The account’s perks put T-Mobile’s new venture on the map to compete with big competitors in the fintech space.

 Details on T-Mobile Money